dronzal/ASAP/README.md

 #### Background
 * Change the Background one-forward: Fist with thumb to one side
 * Change the Background one-backward: Fist with thumb to the other side

+#### Voting
+* Begin a voting process: Victory sign
+* Set the number of options:
+   * Indicate yes/no question: Thumns-up sign or
+   * Show number of fingers [1..5]
+* Confirm the number of options displayed: OK sign

+--- Explain the options to the group ---

+* Start the voting: Victory sign
+* Cast your vote:
+   * In case of yes/no: Show thumbs-up
+   * In case of more options: Show number with your fingers
+* Confirm vote: OK sign

+[not implemented]
+--- Once all participants have voted, display the result on all screens ---

+### Mood Server
+...